Juan Fernando Leal

-Juan Fernando Leal Arango (born 2 August 1980) is a Colombian retired footballer who played as a midfielder.
+Juan Fernando Leal Arango (born 2 August 1980) is a Colombian former professional footballer who played as a midfielder.

 Club career

 Leal began his career at Envigado in 1999, staying at the club until 2001.
 For the 2002 season, he moved to Independiente Medellín and won the 2002 Finalizacion title with the club, playing both legs of the finals against Deportivo Pasto.
-In 2003, he also made a few appearances in the Copa Libertadores, where Medellin had a great campaign and were eliminated in the semi-finals.
+In 2003, he also made a few appearances in the Copa Libertadores, where Medellín had a great campaign and were eliminated in the semi-finals.

 In 2004, he played with Independiente Santa Fe.
-In the 2005 Apertura, he played with Junior, and for that years Finalizacion tournament he made a return to Envigado.
-For 2006, he played with Millonarios, and in 2007 made another return to Independiente Medellin.
+In the 2005 Apertura, he played with Atlético Junior, and for that years Finalizacion tournament he made a return to Envigado.
+For 2006, he played with Millonarios, and in 2007 made another return to Independiente Medellín.

 From 2008 to 2009, Leal had a third stint with Envigado.
 In October 2009, after a loss against Deportes Tolima, Leal assaulted a referee and was hit with a six-month ban, as well as a fine.

-In 2010, Leal made a third return to Independiente Medellin.
+In 2010, Leal made a third return to Independiente Medellín.
 However, he missed the 2010 Apertura because of his ban, but returned for the 2010 Finalizacion and was an important player for El Poderoso.
 At the conclusion of the 2011 Apertura, Leal announced his retirement.